Parallel and Reticulate Venation

 - Pinnate reticulate venation – It is a kind of venation that occurs when just one midvein is present, with the other veins forming a network-like structure around it.
 Unicostate reticulate venation is another name for this kind of venation.
 Mangifera is a good example.

-- Palmate reticulate venation – This kind of venation is characterised by the presence of several midribs and the arrangement of other veins in a network.
+- Palmate reticulate venation – This kind of venation is characterized by the presence of several midribs and the arrangement of other veins in a network.
 Unicostate reticulate venation is the term used to describe this kind of venation.
 There are two forms of venation in this system: Convergent and Divergent.

 The convergent reticulate venation occurs in the unlobed leaf lamina.
 It is distinguished because it arises from one midrib and connects with the other veins, producing a network that eventually meets at the apex.